liveseasonal/travel-blog-tech-resource/readme.txt

 Goal simple reference page with many of the best resources that can help you improve your website performance as well as your funnel optimisation

+Want to Start with JQuery
+Build a React Option next for the travel hacking resource - which shoul pull in data from Instagram, best deals, Visa , flights etc
+Then info stored in Wordpress and we wpull it out through the Rest API